 An annual fee, included among the fixed fees listed elsewhere in this catalogue, provides for normal medical care, and a full-time physician is available to attend the needs of cadets who may be ill.
 Located on post is a modern infirmary, with a nurse on 24-hour duty, which allows for hospitalization, isolation and treatment of simple diseases and minor injuries.
-In case of serious illness, serious injury, or when surgery is required, the physician makes arrangements for the necessary treatment.
 (In case of serious illness, serious injury, or when surgery is required, the physician makes arrangements for the necessary treatment.
 Diagnostic tests or treatment which cannot be done at the VMI infirmary are not included in the annual fee and are the responsibility of the cadet.)